MicrosoftDocs/Console-Docs/docs/creating-a-pseudoconsole-session.md

         return HRESULT_FROM_WIN32(GetLastError());
     }

-    // Set the PseudoConsole information into the list if (!UpdateProcThreadAttributeList(attributeList,
+    // Set the pseudoconsole information into the list if (!UpdateProcThreadAttributeList(attributeList,
                                     0,
                                     PROC_THREAD_ATTRIBUTE_PSEUDOCONSOLE,